rudyn2/cc5114/src/genetic_algorithm/README.md

     plot_evolution() method.
 To see in detail the meaning of each parameter please visit the class documentation.

-* Utils: It has the plot hotmap method that given some gen size, fitness function and a individual generator can plots a hotmap that shows the performance of the genetic engine for combinations of population sizes and mutation rates.
+* Utils: It has the plot hotmap method that given some gen size, fitness function and a individual generator can plots a hotmap that shows the performance of the genetic engine for a combination of population sizes and mutation rates.